Emerson College aims to create an environment where classes and college business can be conducted accessibly and securely.

 - Enable Waiting Room

-- Add a trusted student as a co-host
+- Add a trusted student or colleague as a co-host

 - They can help you with participant moderation: admitting people from the waiting room, muting participant microphones and audio, and removing participants.